Higher order homogenization for random non-autonomous parabolic operators: The smooth case

-Then we substitute $V^\eps$ for $u^\eps$ in \eqref{ori_cauch} and we obtain for $V^\eps$ \begin{itemize} \item a PDE with random coefficients when {\bf (H)} is in force; \item a SPDE in the diffusive case. \end{itemize} We prove that $V^\eps$ converges in law in the suitable functional space to the solution of (\ref{eff_spde}).
-In the case of smooth coefficients we combine the definition of correctors, formula \eqref{eff_cauch_j} and the Cental Limit Theorem for stationary mixing processes.
-After some manipulations this yields the desired convergence (see Section \ref{s_sec3}). \\
+here and in what follows the symbol $\delta$ stands for $2-\alpha$.
+Then we substitute $V^\eps$ for $u^\eps$ in \eqref{ori_cauch} and we obtain for $V^\eps$ a PDE with random coefficients when {\bf (H)} is in force.
+We prove that $V^\eps$ converges in law in the suitable functional space to the solution of (\ref{eff_spde}).
+We combine the definition of correctors, formula \eqref{eff_cauch_j} and the Cental Limit Theorem for stationary mixing processes.
+After some manipulations this yields the desired convergence (see Section \ref{s_sec3}).
+The rest of this section concerns the proof of this result.

-In the diffusive case in order to follow the same strategy as in the proof of Theorem \ref{t_1} we should obtain suitable uniform in $\eps$ estimates for the solution of auxiliary problems.
-To this end we express these solutions in the mild form (Equation \eqref{eq:mild_sol}) with the fundamental solution $\Gamma$.
-Since $\Gamma$ is an anticipating process, following \cite{nual:pard:88} and \cite{alos:leon:nual:99}, we use the Malliavin calculus in order to obtain the mild form of the solution (see section \ref{ssect:mild_sol}).
-For a fixed $\eps > 0$, we use Aronson's estimates for $\Gamma$ and its Malliavin derivative to obtain an important intermediate estimate (Lemma \ref{l_stoch-rhs_bis}).
-In estimate \eqref{estlemmmBbis} of Lemma \ref{l_stoch-rhs_bis}, the Malliavin derivative of the process $\xi$ on the interval $[0,T/\eps^\alpha]$ appears.
-Thanks to hypothesis {\bf (S)} we get a uniform in $\eps$ estimate on this Malliavin derivative (see Lemma \ref{lmm:unif_estim_deriv_xi}).